Spinach and Chickpea Bake – Green eggs & YUM!

 - paprika powder (garnish)

 - Blanch leaves (only do this step if the spinach is fresh and unfrozen): Prepare a small pot of salted boiling water and a bowl with ice water.
 Add the spinach, parsley and basil to the boiling water and blanch for 15-20 seconds.
 Immediately sieve and place on the ice water until the leaves have completely cooled.
 Separate water from leaves, press the leaves against the sieve to release all of the absorbed water.(remember to keep some basil and parsley for garnish after)4 oz spinach, ½ cup parsley, fresh, ½ cup water, ½ cup basil, fresh

 - Blend green leaves with water until processed and smooth.

-- Top with crumbled ricotta, chili flakes and green leaves to serve.¼ cup ricotta cheese, Paprika, Jalapeño, Basil, fresh, Parsley, fresh
+- Top with crumbled ricotta, chili flakes and green leaves to serve.
+Season with salt and pepper to taste¼ cup ricotta cheese, paprika powder, Jalapeño, Basil, fresh, Parsley, fresh